Will your French visa actually pass?

 For financial documentation, the strongest package includes: three months of official bank statements from each relevant account (not a mobile app export, not a single-account summary), the most recent US federal tax return (Form 1040) with all relevant schedules, a current employer letter or a self-employment declaration accompanied by the corresponding tax records, and for retirement or investment income, the most recent official benefit letters from Social Security, a pension provider, or a brokerage.
 Where useful, present all income figures in both USD and euros, noting the conversion rate used.

 For document compliance, verify the translation and apostille status of every document in the dossier.
 Sworn translations must come from a traducteur assermenté, either one certified by a French court or one approved by the relevant French consulate in the US.
-Our apostille and certified translation guide covers which documents require apostilles, which require translations, and how to obtain both correctly.
+Our article on which documents need apostilles vs. sworn translations covers which documents require apostilles, which require translations, and how to obtain both correctly.

 For purpose-of-stay documentation: if your refusal included "purpose not established," your reapplication needs substantially stronger justification for the visa category you are applying for.
 For a passive income or early retirement visa, this means demonstrating stable, recurring unearned income with no active employment.
 For a talent or professional visa, it means documents directly tied to the qualifying activity.
 For a spouse visa, it means relationship evidence alongside the legal documents.
 The complete long-stay visa guide covers what each category requires in detail.